 Wimbleball Lake Country Park is only a few miles from Winsford and offers numerous activities including sailing, windsurfing, kayaking, canoeing, paddle boarding, angling, high ropes, climbing and introductory orienteering courses.
 There are lovely walks around the lake, plus a cafe and children's playground.

 The West Somerset Steam Railway runs between Minehead and Bishops Lydeard, and also offers numerous special events - enjoy a sherry and mince pie or cream tea special, or travel with Peppa Pig and George, Fireman Sam or even Santa!
 Or you can enjoy an even more leisurely ride on the traditional horse-drawn barge along Tiverton canal.

 Shopping and eating

 The local town of Dulverton has numerous shops and facilities, including a butcher, greengrocer, Co-op supermarket, post office and bank.
-There is a Londis supermarket and petrol station at Wheddon Cross (4 miles away) which also has a post office, ATM and offers home delivery, plus Tesco and Morrisons supermarkets at Minehead and a Sainsburys in South Molton (which will deliver groceries to Combe Cottage).
-For those nights when no one wants to cook, the Royal Oak in the village and Tarr Farm Inn at Tarr Steps both serve great food and welcome children and dogs.
-A fish and chip van comes to the village on Wednesday evenings.
-If you fancy a cooked breakfast without the washing up, head down to the Bridge Cottage Tearoom in the village, which also serves delicious cakes and lunches.
+There is a supermarket and petrol station at Wheddon Cross (4 miles away) which also has a post office, ATM and offers home delivery, plus Tesco and Morrisons supermarkets at Minehead and a Sainsburys in South Molton (which will deliver groceries to Combe Cottage).
+For those nights when no one wants to cook, the Royal Oak in the village, another Royal Oak in the local village of Withypool and Tarr Farm Inn at Tarr Steps all serve great food and welcome children and dogs.
+If you fancy a cooked breakfast without the washing up, head down to the Bridge Cottage Tearoom in the village (summer only), which also serves delicious cakes and lunches.

 Here are some more recommendations for children, by two girls who have spent many happy holidays in Winsford: